Vermont CPA requirements

 Academic Standards

-Vermont requires all CPAs to have 150 credit hours for full licensure, though you can sit for the CPA exam with only 120 semester hours, provided that you have matriculated with a bachelor’s degree.
+Vermont requires all CPAs to have 150 semester hours (225 quarter hours). credit hours for full licensure.
 Your college must have been accredited by an agency recognized by the Board.
 The board will accept accreditation by an agency approved by the U.S. Department of Education or the Council on Postsecondary Accreditation.

 Experience

-Vermont insists that you complete one year of public or non-public accounting work under the supervision of a Vermont-licensed CPA.
+Vermont also requires candidates to complete one year of public or non-public accounting work under the supervision of a Vermont-licensed CPA.
 Keep diligent records of your time and the duties you perform.
 At a minimum, the board needs to see 500 hours of attest and 200 hours of auditing work.

 Upon completion of the year, your supervisor will need to fill out a Report of Supervised Experience Form and submit it to the Vermont Board.